Force, metric, or mass: Disambiguating causes of uniform gravity: Results

-To illustrate the central idea, let us consider the conceptually important, albeit not realistic, case of uniform acceleration.
-A particle is undergoing uniform acceleration if its acceleration is a constant in the particle's instantaneous rest frame \cite{Hill47}.
-When observed in the lab frame, uniform acceleration translates to the condition $\gamma^3d^2\mathbf{x}/dt^2=\mathbf{a}$, where $\gamma$ is the Lorentz factor and $\mathbf{a}$ is a constant.
-Suppose $\mathbf{a}$ is along the $z$ axis, then by symmetry, there exist a coordinate system, which I will refer to as the lab frame, where the action is of the form $\int d\tau [\frac{1}{2}m (U^2\dot{t}^2-V^2\dot{z}^2-\dot{x}^2-\dot{y}^2 )-eE_0 z\dot{t} ]$, where $m$, $U$, and $V$ only depends on $z$, and $E_0$ is a constant electric field, whose effect is identical to that of a Newtonian gravitational field.
-Then, the equation of motion (EOM) in $x$, $y$, and $t$ directions can be easily integrated to give $m\dot{x}=p_x$, $m\dot{y}=p_y$, and $mU^2\dot{t}-eE_0z=p_t$, where $p_x$, $p_y$, and $p_t$ are three additional constants of motion.
-Substituting these into the EOM in the $z$ direction,
+To illustrate the general theory, let us consider the conceptually important, albeit not realistic, example of hyperbolic motion (figure \ref{fig:schematic}).
+In Minkowski metric, the trajectory of a particle is hyperbolic in the lab frame if the particle experiences a constant force in its instantaneous rest frame \cite{Hill47}.
+Here, let us investigate what metric and Higgs expectation value can also lead to hyperbolic motion.
+Suppose the apparent acceleration is along the $z$ axis, then by symmetry, there exists a coordinate system, which I will refer to as the lab frame, in which the Lagrangian takes the form $-L=m\sqrt{U^2t^{'2}-V^2z^{'2}-x^{'2}-y^{'2}}+eA_tt^{'}$.
+Here, $m$, $U$, $V$, and $A_t$ are functions of $z$ only.
+The equations in $t$, $x$, and $y$ directions are therefore trivial, which give three constants of motion

+where dots denote derivatives with respect to the proper time.
+Only the $z$ equation is nontrivial, and the equation can be integrated.
+Alternatively, using the constant of motion $\dot{x}^\mu g_{\mu\nu}\dot{x}^\nu=1$, we can directly obtain the lab-frame velocity

+Notice that the RHS is a function of $z$ only, so the above equation can be further integrated to determine a locally unique trajectory for given initial conditions.